LiaScript/docs/README.md

                                --{{2}}--
 We provide different information for the different services that can be applied.
 However, what is similar to all is that you have to define a room name that must be unique.
-To help you, you can click onto the circle arrow symbol and a name will be generated randomly for your.
+To help you, you can click onto the circle arrow symbol and a name will be generated randomly for you.
 The passwords are optional.

           {{2-3}}